-ESG considerations are integrated into Lighthouse's investment decision-making process in the following ways:
+ESG considerations are integrated into Lighthouse's investment lifecycle in the following ways:

-- A multi-step investment assessment approach reflecting (i) consistency with mandate and investment philosophy, (ii) the current and future utility of services/outputs generated by the asset to the communities it serves and (iii) the sources and risks of cash flows. - Comprehensive ESG due diligence on investments where we have discretion, including the detailed identification, consideration from both a qualitative and quantitative perspective, and development of improvement and reporting plans for: - Environmental issues; - Social issues; and - Governance arrangements. - Reporting: Ongoing-and ESG monitoring and reporting frameworks. - Driving ESG outcomes: Working with partners, consultants and facilities managers to advance and improve ESG-related outcomes within each investment portfolio.
-This includes: - Environmental risks; - Identifying appropriate opportunities to work alongside First Nations partnerships; - Compliance with work health, safety and environment laws, regulations, standards & best practice; and - Recognising human rights both at an asset level and associated supply chains. - Partner alignment: determining whether key asset partner companies have policies, protocols and reporting frameworks in place or in development to: - Mitigate long-term implications of climate change risk on assets; and - Raise awareness of opportunities for the mitigation of modern slavery risk in supply chains.
+- A multi-step investment assessment approach reflecting (i) consistency with mandate and investment philosophy, (ii) the current and future utility of services/outputs generated by the asset to the communities it serves and (iii) the sources and risks of cash flows. - Strategic asset allocation: When considering investments in new asset classes, we integrate our Sustainable Investment Philosophy into the consideration of new opportunities, and hence into the optimal composition and mix of assets in our portfolios.
+This approach aims to enhance both long-term returns and the creation of positive societal impact. - Origination: Lighthouse undertakes an initial screening to assess the risks of an investment opportunity and to inform the scope of ESG due diligence.
+Opportunities that meet our own or our investment partners' exclusion criteria will not be considered for investment. - ESG due diligence: ESG due diligence is conducted on investments where we have discretion, including the detailed identification, consideration from both a qualitative and quantitative perspective, and development of improvement and reporting plans for material environmental, social and governance issues. - Management: The management of material ESG factors during ownership is carried out in accordance with the Lighthouse Sustainable Investment Framework.
+Material ESG issues are integrated into the selection, appointment, and monitoring processes of external asset managers and operators. - Reporting: Lighthouse supports fulsome disclosure of ESG data.
+Assets are required to report on certain ESG metrics, and where appropriate, adhere to relevant standards and frameworks. - Exit: In the event Lighthouse exits an investment portfolio asset, Lighthouse works to ensure that maximising value for our investors is paramount.
+This includes ensuring that environmental and social considerations are updated, and the relevant materials are available for potential investors and/or buyers. - Partner alignment: Lighthouse works with partners, consultants and facilities managers to advance and improve ESG-related outcomes within each investment portfolio.
+Lighthouse assesses whether key asset partner companies have policies, protocols and reporting frameworks in place or in development to: - mitigate long-term implications of climate change risk on assets; and - o raise awareness of opportunities for the mitigation of modern slavery risk in supply chains.